cuces/SYNCS-HACK/README.md

 ## Usage

-Create a demo server using
+In the root folder of the repository, Create a demo server using
 ```py
 python -m http.server
 # or